DatePhotos.AI LogoDatePhotos.AIAI

 The Fix:

-- If background is too perfect, add realistic elements (trees, buildings, people)
+• If the background is too perfect, add realistic elements (trees, buildings, people)

 Before Impact: Background looks fake or overly processed